mmclane/toolbox/README.md

 ## Ideas for future improvements

 * When creating the image in toolbox_iamges directory, I should have a single packer.json file instead of two.
 When "make build-cloud" is run it should actually run a script of some sort that reads in packer.json and updates/inserts the post provisioner stuff to upload the image.
 Then it actually runs packer using a temp json file that it deletes afterward.

+* Should I convert this to use CentOS instead of Ubuntu?
+Also, should I update to Ubuntu 20?